-VI.5.3.4 Government financing
+VI.5.3.5 Government financing

-- 56. Normally, an important aim of government's long-term partnerships with non-government units is to spread the recording of capital expenditure and related financing over a long period of time. - 57.
+- 55. Normally, an important aim of government's long-term partnerships with nongovernment units is to spread the recording of capital expenditure and related financing over a long period of time. - 56.
 However it may be that government takes part itself in the financing.
 This is different from a possible capital injection into a given structure in the form of an equity stake.
-Frequently a private partner is not able to borrow at the same rate of interest as government, thus increasing the cost of the project. - 58.
-Therefore, government may offer a certain level of financing for the PPP project, to entice greater interest by private sector entities in the project, to reduce the total cost of financing, and / or simply to ensure the viability of the project.

-59. If, at inception, or during construction, the capital cost is predominantly covered by government (in various forms, e.g. investment grants, loans, etc), this would be an indication that government bears a majority of risks.
+Frequently a private partner is not able to borrow at the same rate of interest as government, thus increasing the cost of the project. - 57.
+Therefore, government may offer a certain level of financing for the PPP project, to entice greater interest by private sector entities in the project, to reduce the total cost of financing, and / or simply to ensure the viability of the project. - 58.
+If, at inception, or during construction, the capital cost33 is predominantly covered by government (in various forms, e.g. investment grants, loans, etc), this would be an indication that government bears a majority of risks.
 If government involvement increases from a minority level to a majority level, this triggers a reclassification of the assets to government accounts at the time of the increase.
+This applies only to financing from domestic units, therefore excluding any financing from international entities resulting from inter-governmental agreements, such from EU funds.
+In this case, as it is not government which is paying for the capital expenditure, there would be no rationale to allocate the assets to government, even if the final risk of the private partner may be mitigated.